pohlman24/Reactivities/notes/section14Notes.md

 - this still wont worok completelty bc its stuck in an infinte loop so because of the nameing of info
     - so we will create a new class called Profiles which contains the props
     - after that we then create an ActivityDto which is nearly identitcal to the model but the list will be of profiles instead of Attendees
+- will be removed later because it makes a cluster query that is too messy

+# ProjectTo
+- auto mapper extension
+- handles loading related data

 # Create new Handler for joing activity
 - will follow similar pattern as with other handlers and API calls